casey/just/README.md

 In `[env(variable, value)]` if `value` is `[]`, `variable` is not set.
 Otherwise it is set to `value` joined with spaces.

+The `env(keys, default)` function checks for the environment variables named in `keys` in order and returns the value of the first that is set.
+If none are set it returns `default`, or an error if `default` is omitted.

 The `script-interpreter`, `shell`, and `windows-shell` settings flatten their elements like list literals.